redislabs-training/ru330/README.md

 ## Need Help?

 If you need help with the resources in this repository, join us on the [Redis University Discord](https://discord.gg/4StRkuH) server where we have a dedicated channel `#ru330-redis-security` for this course.

+### Subscribe to our YouTube Channel

+We'd love for you to [check out our YouTube channel](https://youtube.com/redislabs), and subscribe if you want to see more Redis videos!